Gulaothi: History

 Gulaothi was earlier known as "Gulab Basi" because of large scale cultivation of Roses called "Gulab" in Devnagri Hindi.
 Gulaothi has been a great learning center of spiritualism and formal education.
 Seemingly this city is the birthplace of many great scholars like Qari Muhammed Miya Rehmatullah, who was the Shahi Imam of Eidgah Delhi and President of Jamiat Ulma -e- Hind, Delhi etc. There are several visiting places in Gulaothi like The Jama Masjid, Madarsa Mumbaul Uloom which was established by Maulana Qasim Nanautwi Rehmatullah, many old Mahales and the Old Bada Mandir are being one of them.
-There is a big Madarsa too Named Jamia Ibraheemia Gulaothi was established in 1996 by Late Haji Mohammad Yusuf Qureshi.